Ahmad-Hilali/Bank/ReadMe.md

-	It then computes the customer's departure time along with Bank Simulation Statistics that displays the number of customers taken care of and average waiting time.
+	<p>It then computes the customer's departure time along with Bank
+Simulation Statistics that displays the number of customers taken care of and average waiting time.</p>